dodohow1011/Academia_System_for_DCASE2020/GL-MT/README.md

 See in config.py the different paths if you want to modify them for your own data.

+# Pre-trained feature extractor

+The pre-trained feature extractor is in ./stored_data/pretrained_model

 ## Train SED model

 - `python main.py`